haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 # 1.0 INTRODUCTION
 **Obligatory introductory hook:**

 *Welcome to the machine.
 You are a small cog in the enormous all-encompassing engine that is the Ontario Government.
 To survive, you cannot simply follow the mindless herd.
-You must rise above the herd, define your own identity, and become your own individual.
-Become the Ubermensch.*
+You must rise above the herd, define your own identity and values, and become your own individual.
+Be the Ubermensch.
+Code the software you wish to see in the world, using the sheer power of your will.*

+*- I think Nietzsche said something like this before probably or maybe I just made it up*

+---

 Since I know you have already decided to follow the Nietzschean philosophy of self-determination, why should you even bother reading this document instead of going straight to carving your own path?

+**What is the purpose of this document?**

-Well, as a past co-op student, I have experienced a set of issues and difficulties that have gotten in the way of my productivity on the cloud, with no real training or mentoring to help me along.
-This could change in the future, because as of the writing of this document, the cloud is a very new thing for our department, so nobody really knows how to use it.
-So in order for you to not be stuck on all the things I was stuck on, I have been voluntold to document all the difficulties I had and the things that I have learned while creating my main project, the First Nations' Digital Income Reporting program.
+As a past co-op student, I have experienced a set of **issues and difficulties** that have gotten in the way of my productivity on the cloud, with no real training or mentoring to help me along (although this could change in the future, because as of the writing of this document, the cloud is a very new thing for our department).
+In order for you to not be stuck on all the things I was stuck on, I have been voluntold to document all the difficulties I had and the things that I have learned while creating my main project, the First Nations' Digital Income Reporting program.

 Anyways, on to cloud development and (hopefully) making your life easier.

+(Note: I am NOT a technical writer.
+If anything here confuses you, please feel free to contact me and ask me anything, I have all my contact information at the end of the document.)

 # 2.0 PROBLEMS YOU WILL ENCOUNTER AND HOW TO SOLVE ...
 MOST OF THEM

+*We choose to go to the Moon in this decade and do other things* (like develop on the Cloud)*, not because they are easy, but because they are hard!*

+*- John F. Kennedy*

 ## 2.1 Administrative Privileges
 **Problem**